 If you can't find your title deeds or can't remember who has them, don't panic.
 Your solicitor should be able to get copies of your deeds for you at any time.
 Depending on whether your deeds are old or new, and also where they are kept, you may have to pay a charge to get copies.
 Your solicitor will be able to give you more details about this.

-You may also be able to order a copy of your deeds online from the Registers of Scotland.
+You may also be able to order a copy of your deeds from the Register's of Scotland.
 Again, you'll probably have to pay to get copies.

 What do title deeds say?

 who owns (or has 'title to') the property

 where the boundaries of the property are (depending on the age of your home, there may be a map marking out the plot you own included with the deeds)